tarushi-31/ConnectSphere/README.md

-# PostNChat
+# ConnectSphere

-PostNChat is a social media platform that enables users to connect and communicate in real-time.
+ConnectSphere is a social media platform that enables users to connect and communicate in real-time.
 The platform integrates chat functionality with social media features, allowing users to post, share, and chat seamlessly with others.
 It's built using React for the frontend and Node.js/Express with Socket.io for real-time communication in the backend.

 ## Features